 By the end of 1969, the entire Manson Family was arrested and charged for their involvement in the brutal murders that horrified the country.
 The ensuing trials quickly developed a circus-like atmosphere because of the defendants' bizarre behavior and the media frenzy over their horrific crimes.

 On March 29, 1971, Van Houten was found guilty and sentenced to death.
 However, California's subsequent ban on the death penalty automatically commuted her sentence to life in prison.
-In a 1977 retrial, she was once more found guilty of first-degree murder, but her life sentence included the possibility for parole.
+In a 1977 retrial, the judge declared a mistrial after the jury was deadlocked for 25 days.

 In April 2016, after 19 unsuccessful previous hearings, a parole board recommended that Van Houten be released.
 However, California Governor Jerry Brown, acting on his authority to veto the decision, refused to release her, stating she posed "an unreasonable danger to society if released from prison."

 On September 6, 2017, 68-year-old Van Houten appeared before a parole panel for the 21st time.
 "To tell you the truth, the older I get the harder it is to deal with all of this, to know what I did, how it happened," Van Houten told the two-person panel at California Institution for Women in Corona.

 Despite another positive recommendation from the panel, Governor Brown again denied Van Houten parole, as did his successor, Gavin Newsom, in June 2019.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!